Susan Brind Morrow

-Susan Brind Morrow (born 1958) is an American author and poet.
+Susan Brind Morrow (born 1958) is an American author and poet who has written extensively on language and metaphor drawn from the natural world.
+Morrow has published translations of Greek, Latin, and Arabic poetry, and hieroglyphic texts.
+She has written four non-fiction books, Water: Poems and Drawings (2023), The Dawning Moon of the Mind (2015), Wolves and Honey: a history of the natural world (2004), and The Name of Things (1997).
+She also wrote a play, “ Mr. Analogue 200.”

+Background

-Morrow was born in Geneva, New York.
+Susan Brind was born in Geneva, New York.
 She attended Barnard College then studied classics as an undergraduate and graduate student at Columbia University in New York.
 She also studied Arabic and worked intensively on hieroglyphic texts for six years as a student of Egyptology.

-Morrow has written three non-fiction books, The Dawning Moon of the Mind (2015), Wolves and Honey: a history of the natural world (2004), and The Name of Things (1997).
-She also wrote a play, “ Mr. Analogue 200.”
+Career

-Her first book, The Names of Things: A Passage in the Egyptian Desert, is "travel writing and memoir threaded through with musings on the origins of words" which Annette Kobak says "manages to unlock a sense of the awe and poetry our most ancient ancestors must have felt in naming things for the first time".
+Morrow first went to Egypt as an archaeologist on the Dakhleh Oasis Project and continued to live and study as a foundation fellow living with the desert nomadic tribes between Egypt and Sudan.
+This decade of work became her first book, The Names of Things: A Passage in the Egyptian Desert.
+The book is a "travel writing and memoir threaded through with musings on the origins of words" which Annette Kobak says "manages to unlock a sense of the awe and poetry our most ancient ancestors must have felt in naming things for the first time".
 The book was partially inspired by the death of her younger brother.
 It was a finalist for the PEN: Martha Albrand Award for the Memoir in 1998.
 James Dickey praised her work, comparing it to the work of Stephen Crane, Robert Graves and Freya Stark.

 Her second book, Wolves and Honey: a history of the natural world, is an exploratory memoir.
 Morrow covers many of her interests including theosophy, the Finger Lakes region, the start of Mormonism, and the lasting relationships humans have cultivated with the natural environment, and bee-keeping.